 Chuck Price: It's both.

-In the guts of the Sonoran Desert, outside Tucson, Chuck Price is chief product officer at TuSimple, a privately held, global autonomous trucking outfit valued at more than a billion dollars with operations in the U.S. and China.
+In the guts of the Sonoran Desert, outside Tucson, Chuck Price is chief product officer at TuSimple, a global autonomous trucking outfit valued at more than a billion dollars with operations in the U.S. and China.
 At this depot, $12 million worth of gleaming self-driving semis are on the move.

 Jon Wertheim: Right now we've got safety operators in the cab.
 How far away are we from runs without drivers?